josdejong/tabular-json/src/content/pages/index.md

 ---

 <p class="warning">
   The data format Tabular-JSON is a work in progress.
-Details of the specification and possibly the name may change.
+Details of the specification and the name may change.
 </p>

 ## What is Tabular-JSON?

 Tabular-JSON is a data format.
 It is a superset of JSON, adding support for CSV-like tables.
-Tabular-JSON is:
+It is:

 - a replacement for CSV without its ambiguities and limitation to tabular data structures
 - a replacement for JSON without its verbosity